limegimlet/covid_dataviz/about_data.md

 ## About me

-I've spent most of my professional life as a technical communicator, or herding others, at enterprise software firms in the search/analytics/business intelligence space.
+Most of my professional life has been spent as a technical communicator, or herding others, at enterprise software firms in the search/analytics/business intelligence space.

-Upshot: I've spent a lot of time learning new, complex tools quickly, just to explain to techie types the ABCs of searching/accessing/analyzing/distributing data with them.
+Upshot: I've spent a lot of time learning new, often pretty complex, tools quickly, just to explain to techie types the ABCs of searching/accessing/analyzing/distributing data with them.
 Rinse and repeat.

 After years of this I became more interested in learning how to access & analyze data myself, beyond ABC.
 At the command line with open-source librairies, rather than in a UI on enterprise platforms.